eventide-project/view-data-pg/README.md

  1. Idempotence is achieved partially via primary key constraints.
 Be sure to have a primary key with the name `id` on your table.
 It is by far the path of least resistence for the primary key to match an identifier on the event in question
  1. It is frequently important to know when a field is updated in an eventually consistent system.
 Maintaining a timestamp for updates is strongly recommended.
  1. It is quite important to specify a custom identifier for any secondary consumer of an event stream.
  1. View Data is quite important, often vitally important.
-But be sure you are not reaching for it due to familiarity with relational data.
+Be sure you are not reaching for it purely due to familiarity with relational data.
 Event stream storage is recommended in most cases of operational code, unnecessary usage of view data will result in increased latency, as well as increased complexity.

 ## License